yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to close a budget.

-By closing a budget, you will now be directed to the main page view.
+By closing a budget, you will now be directed to the main page.

 ✏ Example: `close`